|Bad Swordsmanship, As Illustrated by Book Covers

 Baseball batters don’t make good models for swordspeople.
 They’re preparing to hit a ball aimed three feet away from them.
 Sword fighters are striking and/or parrying something directly ahead of them.
 Their hands should move directly from their shoulder or hip towards the target.
 If I’m standing in the path of the blow, there should be no daylight between their hands and their body.
 Some of the people on book covers seem to think their bodies are much wider than they really are.

 Also, why are leather vambraces so fashionable in fantasyland?
-Believe me, a sharp sword will cut through those things like butter.
+Believe me, a sharp sword will cut through those things.
 Maybe the ones in this picture are supposed to be forearm guards for archery?
 It would explain why these left-handed swordsfolk are wearing them on their right arms.

 Body mechanics dictate that a sword blow will tend to go in the direction that your leading foot is pointing, and it will be able to deliver the most force in that direction.
 Looking at the target you’re planning to hit is also helpful.